ranatlm19/nearby-places-api/README.md

 # nearby-places-api
 This is an app which uses Google Nearby Places Search API (https://developers.google.com/maps/documentation/javascript/places) to find nearby places.
-We can find a variety of places around us including Restaurants, pubs, ATMs, banks, etc.
+We can find a variety of places around us including Restaurants, Pubs, ATMs, Banks, etc.

 # Setup
 Initially you need to install **git** before proceeding forward.